underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 The tooling we have available means that there are no technical obstacles to remote pairing with a distributed team.
 Personally, I enjoy it.

 But what's the _purpose_ of pairing in this context?
-The two key points for me are:
+The two key points for me, noted at 6:50 in the video, are:

 * continuous code review; and
 * sharing the development culture.